Skip to main content

 1

-Click Documents in the project section of the sidebar.Documents panel showing the project's file tree
+Click Project files in the project section of the sidebar.The project file panel open beside chat, showing the Reviews and Discoveries system folders above the project's own folders

 2